 I recently stumbled upon an old post I had written on my blog, which I found by searching in Google.
 I read the post, which I had written two years ago, and it reminded me of my experience with journaling during the COVID-19 pandemic in 2020.
 During that time, I spent a lot of time reading and writing in old-fashioned, handwritten journals using Japanese Hobonichi Techo.
 I’ve gone from using the A6 size to the A5 size and make it a daily habit to write in it at least something.
 Despite knowing that the future of journaling is digital, there is something special about the tangible accomplishment of writing it by hand.

 I am certain that handwritten journaling will continue to survive.
 In the past two years, I ended my use of JourneyApp, despite having a perpetual license, and migrated all my data out.
 I found the Android phone experience to be good, but the rest of the platforms were not as strong.
 I also tried using a DayOne classic clone, but it did not meet my needs.

-From time to time, I make use of the Notion app, spend some time making my very own workflow, and just use it, it become one of the platforms I use, where I believe it is the future proof technology as far as current technology offers.
-As a user, for what I can see, most of them are considered legacy to some extent, focusing on journaling, but for Notion is doing more than just journaling, notebook and it can be almost anything for anyone, it’s up to your imagination.
+Occasionally, I make use of the Notion app, spending time creating my own workflow, and it has become one of the platforms I use.
+I believe it is the future-proof technology, as it offers more than just journaling.
+It can be used for notebooks and almost anything, it’s up to your imagination.